MrRobin1T/MrR0bin1T/index.md

 # Hi, I'm mrR0b1nIT, (Mr. Rob in IT)
-I’m an IT professional with over 18 years of experience in cybersecurity and IT infrastructure management.
+I’m an IT professional with over 18 years of experience in IT infrastructure and cybersecurity.
 This blog is where I share insights on key topics in cybersecurity and IT operations.

 ✉️ [mrR0b1nIT@pm.me](mailto:mrR0b1nIT@pm.me) | 🔗 [LinkedIn](https://www.linkedin.com/in/robertmoss10/)